imagej/imagej.github.io/_pages/develop/netbeans.md

 5. Select the "ImageJ" project in the tree then click Open
 6. Right-click the "ImageJ" project and choose Build

 You may receive a warning about Maven when building the project.
-It is not required, but if you wish to eliminate it, you can install Maven from the [Maven web site](http://maven.apache.org/download.html).
+It is not required, but if you wish to eliminate it, you can install Maven from the [Maven website](http://maven.apache.org/download.html).

 ## Launch the program